Skip to main content

 A person holding a red trap device for disease surveillance hanging from a tree branch.

 Vector Control Technician David sets a trap when responding to a resident's request for service about mosquito bites.
-Checking to see which species of mosquito is biting is a key part of our response.

-Type of RequestJanuary 2025January 5-year average (2021-2025)
+Type of RequestFebruary 2025February 5-year average (2021-2025)

-Dead birds2710
+Dead birds249

-Insect identification712
+Insect identification99

 This graph shows the number of service requests of each category from each month of 2024.

-Page last reviewed: February 7, 2025
+Page last reviewed: March 6j 2025

 Join our mailing list